-In the lower school (primary years) about 15 students per class.
-In the upper school, particularly in the higher year levels when students take electives/options, the average would be 5-10 students per class, replicating a university tutor group style of learning.
+In the junior school (primary years) about 15 students per class.
+In the senior school, particularly in the higher year levels when students take electives/options, the average would be 5-10 students per class, replicating a university tutor group style of learning.

 The school fully uses google classroom.